 - Chilly Fries at Rs 60 seems reasonable enough compared to Cheese Fries at Rs 90

-Use relative menu pricing strategies to get your customers buy more.
+Use relative restaurant menu pricing strategies to get your customers to buy more.
 When you place your high-profit items next to expensive dishes, your customers are likely to order the cheaper, yet the high-profit item.
-For example, a plainly salted fries tagged at 50 rupees include nominal food costs but, still are sold at a high margin.
-On the other hand, chilly cheese fries are tagged at 90 rupees but, does not include the same high margin.
-Thus, placing plain fries next to chilly cheese fries will make you earn more profit.
+For example, a salted fries tagged at 50 rupees include nominal food costs but, still are sold at a high margin.
+On the other hand, chilly cheese fries are labelled at 90 rupees but, does not include the same margin.
+Thus, placing plain fries next to chilly-cheese fries will make the customer impulsively order regular fries, and you will earn more profit.

 There has always been a struggle in setting the price tag right.
 Many restaurants make the mistake of either charging too much or too less for food.
 While charging too much would drive the customers away, charging too little will diminish the margin of profits.
-Restaurateurs should also take into account of the portion sizes while setting the price.
+Restaurateurs should also take into account the portion sizes while pricing the restaurant menu.

-- Charging more for a large quantity – Charging more for bigger quantity might not work well, especially new customers who are not aware of the exact quantity served.
+- Charging more for a large quantity – Charging more for larger quantity might not work well, especially new customers who are not aware of the exact quantity served.

-- Charging less for less quantity – Many customers charge less for less quantity to stay ahead of the competition and encourage customers to order more but, the less quantity would definitely be a put-off.
+- Charging less for less quantity – Many restaurants charge less for less quantity to stay ahead of the competition and encourage customers to order more but, the less quantity would be a put-off.